Depths in random recursive metric spaces: Applications of Theorem

-In the examples we have seen so far, the blocks are discrete metric spaces.
+In the applications we have seen so far, the blocks have been discrete metric spaces.
 But we can certainly take continuous spaces as well.
-As a simple example, we present a model similar to random trees constructed from line segments from \cite{BOVA:06}.
+As a simple example, we present random trees constructed from line segments similar to those in \cite{ADGO:17,CUHA:17, HAAS:17}.